SIGNAL CONTRACT · PROTOCOL

 Work is happening.
 Attention is optional.

-When to emit: Use for planning, tool calls, synthesis, and healthy in-flight state shifts.
+Use for planning, tool calls, synthesis, and healthy in-flight state shifts.

 warning